rya-sge/access-denied/SEO_IMPROVEMENT.md

 ### 3.3 Category pages have no schema and no words — ✅ IMPLEMENTED (2026-08-19)

+> **Regression, found and fixed 2026-08-20.** The descriptions written in that pass contained an unquoted colon (`description: Zero-knowledge proof systems and their failures: SNARKs and STARKs …`).
+A plain YAML scalar may not contain `": "`, so the front matter of 18 of the 20 pages failed to parse.
+Jekyll does not treat that as an error: it warns, then falls back to handling the file as a **static file** — no Liquid, no layout, no permalink — so every affected category page returned **404 in production while the build reported success**.
+All 20 descriptions are now quoted, and `_config.yml` sets `strict_front_matter: true` so the next occurrence fails the build instead of silently deleting pages.
+The same warning was added to `create-website-category` and to the front matter contract in `create-article`.

 The 20 pages under `_pages/category/` were front matter only: `title: zkp`, a `category:` key, a permalink.
 What rendered was a bare grid of cards.
 Four problems compounded:

 - **No `<h1>` at all.** `_layouts/category-list.html` rendered the search header and went straight to the grid, so the hub pages for the site's best topics had no heading element.